snowmass-compf2-accbeammodel/snowmass-compf2-accbeammodel.github.io/_sources/loi/proposed.rst.txt

 To propose additions, modifications, provide comments, or if you are interested to participate to the writing - or simply to co-sign - one of the proposed LOIs listed below, send an email to AccBeamModelSnowmass21@lbl.gov or submit a `pull request via github <https://github.com/snowmass-compf2-accbeammodel/snowmass-compf2-accbeammodel.github.io/blob/latest/docs/source/loi/proposed.rst>`_.

-- **Develop accelerator toolkit** - *David Sagan, Axel Huebl, Jean-Luc Vay, David Bruhwiler, Robert Ryne, Cho Ng, Rémi Lehe*.
+- **A community ecosystem of open modules and toolkits for multiphysics particle accelerator modeling and design** - *David Sagan, David Bruhwiler, Axel Huebl, Jean-Luc Vay, Robert Ryne, Cho Ng, Rémi Lehe*.

   - Integration, interfaces, tooling, continuous testing.
   - Compatibility and extensibility of large, complex simulation software (Similar to `ECP xSDK <http://xsdk.info>`_ but for acc. modeling)